General Expectations

 College Blazer

-The expectation of the College is that the College Blazer is to be worn to and from the College.
+The expectation of the College is that the College Blazer is to be worn on all formal occasions.
+For example, blazers must be worn to all assemblies, exams and excursions unless otherwise advised.

 Footwear